 Smoke detection and Carbon monoxide detection

-- At least one smoke alarm installed on every storey of their rental property which is used as living accommodation.
+- At least one smoke alarm installed on every storey that is used as living accommodation; and

 - A carbon monoxide alarm in any room used as living accommodation where solid fuel is used.

 Landlords must ensure all alarms are in working order at the start of each new tenancy.
 After they move in tenants should test all alarms regularly to make sure they are in working order.
 Monthly testing is usually appropriate for smoke alarms.

 If tenants find an alarm is not working they should speak to the landlord to arrange the replacement of the batteries or the alarm.